xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2022-05-15-arm-none-eabi-gcc-v11-2-1-1-1-released.md

 ## Install

-The full details of installing the **xPack Arm Embedded GCC** on various platforms are presented in the separate
+The full details of installing the **xPack GNU Arm Embedded GCC** on various platforms are presented in the separate
 [Install]({{ site.baseurl }}/arm-none-eabi-gcc/install/) page.